-In most investigations by child protective services (CPS), the investigator is required by protocol to conduct a “home visit.”
+What happens if you have an investigation by child protective services (CPS) and you do not have an attorney?
+Among other things, in most CPS investigations, the investigator is required by protocol to conduct a “home visit.”
 This is especially the case when the allegations involve younger children or the condition of the home.
-During the home visit, the investigator will typically conduct a walk-through of the entire house and take pictures along […]
+During […]

 When a child is removed from the home, regardless of how long they have been away from their family, research demonstrates that the effects are detrimental and permanent.
 The removal process traumatizes both children and parents, forever changing their lives.
 This article1 published by the University of Michigan Law School explains that all too often, children […]

 After 5-month-old Mason Bright fell out of a chair and injured his head, his mother rushed him to the hospital.
 After the hospital discovered multiple skull fractures, they suspected child abuse and reported his parents to CPS.
 Blood tests later determined that Mason likely had a blood clotting disorder which would cause excessive bleeding.
 In […]

 All too often, innocent parents find themselves facing a CPS investigation.
 Once someone reports a family to social services, it can be very difficult to get out of the investigation unscathed.
 When Jacob Weidner was about five weeks old, he began vomiting intensely.
 His mother took him to the emergency room.
 After a CT head […]

 How likely is it that CPS will investigate your family?
 Over 37% of children will experience a child protective services (CPS) investigation by the time they turn 18, according to the American Public Health Association (APHA).
 In other words, the study shows that more than one in every three children will be the subject of a CPS investigation. […]